 ORE is working to improve environmental, agricultural and economic conditions in rural Haiti.
-In the wake of the national disaster, the catastrophic earthquake, ORE is focused on efforts to stabilize the population and offer all available assistance to reduce suffering.
-Our development projects involve high revenue tree crops, improved seeds, cash crops and marketing programs - designed to increase yields and income, produce nutritionally rich foods, and to protect the environment.
+In the wake of the national disaster, the catastrophichurricane, ORE is focused on efforts to bring relief to the population and offer all available assistance to reduce suffering.
+Our development projects involve high revenue tree crops, improved seeds (never GMO seeds, never hybrids), cash crops and marketing programs - designed to increase yields and income, produce nutritionally rich foods, and to protect the environment.
 As Haiti emerges from its current disaster, these programs will play an important role in long-term recovery.

-How ORE is helping the people of Haiti
+How ORE's core projects are helping the people of Haiti

 The Organization for the Rehabilitation of the Environment is a small grassroots organization established in Haiti in 1985 to protect the environment and increase local farmers' income.
 In the design of our development projects, we recognize that all four aspects of Haiti's rural predicament - economic, ecological, nutritional and technical - are inter-linked.
 By working closely with farmer groups, over the years, we have been able to offer practical help to the rural population in the south of Haiti, the majority of whom depend on agriculture for their livelihood.
 Economic gains and improved nutrition result from high value tree crops (grafted fruit trees, such as mango, avocado, citrus - and bamboo), improved seeds (including QPM maize, iron-rich beans) and other high-yield staple crops.
 These are some of our projects and goals.